chaos-mesh/chaos-mesh/website/docs/user_guides/overview_of_chaos_dashboard.md

 Also, like the `label selectors`, you can select the existing labels in the k8s system, all selectors will filter out the system objects with the same labels.

-Because we only have a single pods at this example, we can click next directly.
+Because we only have a single pod at this example, we can click next directly.
 For more detail about `Scope`, you can view [Define the Scope of Chaos Experiment](experiment_scope).

 #### Target

 In this overview we will select a `NetworkChaos` with `delay` `10ms latency`, that's very simple.
-Just select the tab of `Network`, choose action to Delay, then fill `Lantency` to `10ms`.
+Just select the tab of `Network`, choose action to Delay, then fill `Latency` to `10ms`.

 Below is the result: